-EQ 15.1 - Low-EMF Wiring Cred

-Applicability erification Requi ired

-All projects.
-Design Construction Review Performance Review
+EQ 15.1 - Low-EMF Wiring Credit 1 point Applicability pility Verification Required ired All projects.
+Design Review Construction Review Performance Review

-1 point EQ 15.1 No net current magnetic fields - Correct school wiring · point The wiring in all school rooms shall be compliant with the currently adopted US National Electrical Code (NEC) in the local jurisdiction, and applicable state electrical code All school rooms shall be free of the following common wiring errors: a.
+1 point EQ 15.1 No net current magnetic fields - Correct school wiring i polit LQ 10.1 The wiring in all school rooms shall be compliant with the currently adopted US National Electrical Code (NEC) in the local jurisdiction, and applicable state electrical code All school rooms shall be free of the following common wiring errors: a.
 Improperly wired subpanels (neutral-to-ground bond); b.
 Incorrect three-way switch wiring; c.
 Incorrect wiring of switched outlet circuits; d.
 Neutrals from separate branch circuits that are connected anywhere beyond the panel of origin for the circuits; e.
 Neutral-ground shorts (intentional or inadvertent) anywhere in the system.
 The correctness of the wiring shall be checked in each room and the ELF magnetic field exposure measured levels (tRMS) comply with 1 mG (100 nT) in new construction and 2 mG (200 nT) in existing school renovations, see the Austrian Sustainability Building Council (2009) - Total Quality Building Assessment Rating System as shown in Table 6 below.

 EQ 15.2 - Low-EMF Best Practices Credit

 2 points

-Applicability Ve erification Required
+Applicability Verification Required

 All projects.
 Design Review Construction Review Performance Review

-Practices for Computers equivalent governing body for a private school shall resolution indicating that: re desktop computers, laptops, notebooks, and to only be operated on a desk.
-Prohibit operation of devices on an occupant's lap or body.
-Additionally, computer workstation equipment greater than 2 feet ccupants. op computers, laptops, notebooks, and tablets shall O-certified or laboratory tested to meet TCO Criteria ate A.4.2" for EMF emissions. tops or notebooks that have an Ethernet port and a note to conveniently disable all wireless radios at once or with a 3-pin plug.
-Additionally, install only tablets USB Ethernet adaptor for a wired network perate tablets only in battery mode and not when ea network (LAN) to reduce RF EMF a wired local area network (LAN) for Internet access hout the school.
-Provide wired network connections sktop computers, laptops, notebooks, and tablets.
-All as transmitters shall be disabled on all Wi-Fi-enabled s.
-Provide wired input devices for computer sations. to reduce RF EMF in classroom easily accessible hard-wired phones for teacher and at use and prohibit installation and use of standard cordless phones and cordless phones operating at dz and 5.8 GHz unless they have been laboratory to demonstrate that the cordless phone base station and sets (whether placed in the charging station or o not emit RF EMF emissions in standby mode. it the use of cell phones and other personal electronic s in instructional areas / classrooms.
-Additionally, nall be required to be powered off or be in airplane (sleep mode is not sufficient) except during fire-lifedrills and incidents.
+1 point EQ 15.2.1 Low EMF Best Practices for Computers The District or equivalent governing body for a private school shall pass a resolution indicating that: Require desktop computers, laptops, notebooks, and tablets to only be operated on a desk.
+Prohibit operation of these devices on an occupant's lap or body.
+Additionally, install computer workstation equipment greater than 2 feet from occupants.
+Desktop computers, laptops, notebooks, and tablets shall be TCO-certified or laboratory tested to meet TCO Criteria "Mandate A.4.2" for EMF emissions.
+Install only laptops or notebooks that have an Ethernet port and a physical switch to conveniently disable all wireless radios at once and an adaptor with a 3-pin plug.
+Additionally, install only tablets that support a USB Ethernet adaptor for a wired network connection.
+Operate tablets only in battery mode and not when plugged in.
+OR EQ 15.2.2 Wired local area network (LAN) to reduce RF EMF 1 point Install a wired local area network (LAN) for Internet access throughout the school.
+Provide wired network connections for desktop computers, laptops, notebooks, and tablets.
+All wireless transmitters shall be disabled on all Wi-Fi-enabled devices.
+Provide wired input devices for computer workstations.
+OR EQ 15.2.3 Wired Phones to reduce RF EMF in classroom 1 point Install easily accessible hard-wired phones for teacher and student use and prohibit installation and use of standard DECT cordless phones and cordless phones operating at 2.4 GHz and 5.8 GHz unless they have been laboratory tested to demonstrate that the cordless phone base station and handsets (whether placed in the charging station or not) do not emit RF EMF emissions in standby mode.
+Prohibit the use of cell phones and other personal electronic devices in instructional areas / classrooms.
+Additionally, they shall be required to be powered off or be in airplane mode (sleep mode is not sufficient) except during fire-life- safety drills and incidents.

-ELF measurements shall be measured using a professional 3-axis gaussmeter .
-The international standard unit for ELF magnetic fields is microtesla (μT) or nanotesla (nT).
+ELF measurements shall be measured using a professional 3-axis gaussmeter.
+The international standard unit for ELF magnetic fields is microtesla (μ T) or nanotesla (nT).
 A nanotesla is 1/1000th of a microtesla.
 1 mG is equivalent to 100 nT.